0m-ax/unit22/readme.md

 Because the application is being developed without a contract or direct client, there is a risk that there will be none or not enough users pay to use the product to fund the development.
 ##### The fix
 Before development starts on the product market research should be conducted and potential users interviewed to see if they wish to buy the proposed product.

-// TODO contrainstsa provisions and mangment and user involement

 ## Project boundaries